Race Day Boost

 How to use it

 Most of the studies of the main ingredient in Race Day Boost, sodium tribasic phosphate, showed remarkably positive, performance-enhancing results with a dose of 1 gram (1,000 mg) four times daily for four straight days.
-This equals 2 teaspoons or 2 capsules of Race Day Boost, and that's the dosage we recommend for most athletes.
+This equals 4 capsules of Race Day Boost per dose, and that's the dosage we recommend for most athletes.
 (For an alternative dose protocol, based on body weight, go to our website page for Race Day Boost.)

 Other tips for usage